pyenthusiasts/Bookstore-FAST-APIs-Backend/README.md

 - **Pagination**: Efficient handling of large datasets with pagination.
 - **Error Handling**: Graceful error handling with meaningful HTTP status codes and messages.
 - **Modular Structure**: Organized codebase with multiple files for scalability and maintainability.
+- **Automated Database Seeding**: Use of Faker library to generate and seed the database with fake data.

 ## Installation